JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-dsl-reference.md

 The `pod()` function call adds a CocoaPods dependency to the Pod built from this project.
 Each dependency requires a separate function call.

+You can specify the name of a Pod library in the function parameters and additional parameter values, like the `version` and `source` of the library, in its configuration block.

 In the function parameters, you can specify the name of a Pod library and the `linkOnly` option to use pod dependencies with dynamic frameworks only for linking without generating C-interop bindings.